snappzone/netlifycms-1/src/pages/produ/index.md

 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
+    Make it easy to make great coffee a part of your life.
 Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans: